 - 1. Complete the application form 'Application for a premises licence to be granted under the Licensing Act 2003'.
 This can be obtained from the Council's Website or from the Licensing Office.
 You may also make this application on line at www.businesslink.gov.uk - 2.
-Pay the relevant fee. - 3.
-Provide a plan of the premises. - 4.
-If alcohol is supplied nominate a Designated premises Supervisor i.e. a Personal Licence holder responsible for the day to day running of the premises. - 5.
-Advertise the application. - 6.
+Have the Right to Work in the UK and provide evidence of this if you are applying for the sale of alcohol and/or late night refreshment.
+See the Council's website for acceptable documents. - 3.
+Pay the relevant fee. - 4.
+Provide a plan of the premises. - 5.
+Provide documentation demonstrating your Right to Work in the UK. - If alcohol is supplied nominate a Designated premises Supervisor i.e. a Personal Licence holder responsible for the day to day running of the premises. - 7.
+Advertise the application. - 8.
 Send a copy of the application to all of the Responsible Authorities.